 The Washington State Legislature created SFF in 2020 and provided seed funding for the Conservation Commission to design the program framework in partnership with the Washington State Department of Agriculture, Washington State University, and USDA Natural Resources Conservation Service.

-Conservation districts and other public entities may apply for SFF grants to help them deliver grant-eligible activities for interested farmers and ranchers on farmland, rangeland, and aquaculture tidelands in Washington.
+When funding rounds are open, conservation districts and other public entities may apply for SFF grants to help them deliver grant-eligible activities for interested farmers and ranchers on farmland, rangeland, and aquaculture tidelands in Washington.

 Examples of potential grant-eligible activities include: